academic-resources/stared-repos/container/AppAcademy/Curriculum/10 MERNGA Stack/apollo-client-master/docs/source/api/react-apollo.md

 export default graphql(gql`{ ... }`, {
   props: ({ data: { liveImage } }, lastProps) => ({
     image: liveImage,
-    lastImage: lastProps.data.liveImage
+    lastImage: lastProps.data.liveImage,
   }),
 })(MyComponent);
 ```

 ### `config.skip`

-If `config.skip` is true then all of the React Apollo code will be skipped *entirely*.
+If `config.skip` is true then all of the React Apollo code will be skipped _entirely_.
 It will be as if the `graphql()` function were a simple identity function.
 Your component will behave as if the `graphql()` function were not there at all.

 Instead of passing a boolean to `config.skip`, you may also pass a function to `config.skip`.
 The function will take your components props and should return a boolean.
 If the boolean returns true then the skip behavior will go into effect.